tobywf/xml_dataclasses/README.md

 # XML dataclasses

-This is a very rough prototype of how a library might look like for (de)serialising XML into dataclasses.
+This is a very rough prototype of how a library might look like for (de)serialising XML into  Python dataclasses.
 XML dataclasses build on normal dataclasses from the standard library and [`lxml`](https://pypi.org/project/lxml/) elements.
 Loading and saving these elements is left to the consumer for flexibility of the desired output.

 It isn't ready for production if you aren't willing to do your own evaluation/quality assurance.
 I don't recommend using this library with untrusted content.
 It inherits all of `lxml`'s flaws with regards to XML attacks, and recursively resolves data structures.
 Because deserialisation is driven from the dataclass definitions, it shouldn't be possible to execute arbitrary Python code.
 But denial of service attacks would very likely be feasible.

+Requires Python 3.7 or higher.

 ## Example